 Appleton is a larger medium-sized city located in the state of Wisconsin.
 With a population of 74,139 people and 27 constituent neighborhoods, Appleton is the sixth largest community in Wisconsin.

-Appleton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Appleton is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Appleton is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Appleton who work in office and administrative support (14.19%), sales jobs (11.40%), and management occupations (7.43%).

 Residents of the city have the good fortune of having one of the shortest daily commutes compared to the rest of the country.
 On average, they spend only 19.09 minutes getting to work every day.